District 9: Filming

-The film was shot on location in Chiawelo, Soweto, during a time of violent unrest in Alexandra (Gauteng) and other South African townships involving clashes between native South Africans and Africans born in other countries.
+The film was shot on location in Chiawelo, Soweto, during a time of violent unrest in Alexandra (Gauteng) and other South African townships involving clashes between local South Africans and people born in other African countries as part of the May 2008 South Africa riots.
 The location that portrays District 9 is itself a real impoverished neighbourhood from which people were being forcibly relocated to government-subsidised housing.
 Several scenes were shot at the Ponte building.

 Filming for District 9 took place during the winter in Johannesburg.
 According to director Neill Blomkamp, during the winter season, Johannesburg "actually looks like Chernobyl", a "nuclear apocalyptic wasteland".
 Blomkamp wanted to capture the deserted, bleak atmosphere and environment, so he and the crew had to film during the months of June through July.
 The film took a total of 60 days of shooting.
 Filming in December raised another issue in that there was much more rain.
 Due to the rain, there was a lot of greenery to work with, which Blomkamp did not want.
 Blomkamp had to cut some of the vegetation in the scenery to portray the setting as desolate and dark.

 The film features many weapons and vehicles produced by the South African arms industry, including the R5 and Vektor CR-21 assault rifles, Denel NTW-20 20 mm anti-materiel rifle, Milkor BXP submachine gun, Casspir armoured personnel carrier, Ratel infantry fighting vehicle, Rooikat armoured fighting vehicle, Atlas Oryx helicopter and militarized Toyota Hilux "technical" pickup truck.

-Blomkamp said no single film influenced District 9, but cited the 1980s "hardcore sci-fi/action" films such as Alien, Aliens, The Terminator, Terminator 2: Judgment Day, Predator and RoboCop as subconscious influences.
+Blomkamp said no single film influenced District 9, but cited the 1980s "hardcore sci-fi/action" films such as Alien, Aliens, The Terminator, Terminator 2: Judgment Day, Predator, and RoboCop as subconscious influences.
 The director said, "I don't know whether the film has that feeling or not for the audience, but I wanted it to have that harsh 1980s kind of vibe—I didn't want it to feel glossy and slick."

 Because of the amount of hand-held shooting required for the film, the producers and crew decided to shoot using the digital Red One 4K camera.
 Cinematographer Trent Opaloch used nine digital Red Ones owned by Peter Jackson for primary filming.
 According to HD Magazine, District 9 was shot on RED One cameras using build 15, Cooke S4 primes and Angenieux zooms.
 The documentary-style and CCTV-style cam footage was shot on the Sony EX1/EX3 XDCAM-HD.
 Additionally, the post-production team was warned that the most RED Camera footage they could handle a day was about an hour and a half.
-When that got to five hours a day additional resources were brought in, and 120 terabytes of data was filled.
+When that got to five hours a day, additional resources were brought in, and 120 terabytes of data was filled.